S-RM/HELi/readme.md

 - Validation of Event Logs submitted to Elasticsearch (i.e., checks that records in = records out).
 - Estimated processing times for each EVTX file.

+## Requirements

+For now, we only officially support HELi on Python2.
+It requires the following modules:

+- requests
+- xmltodict
+- python-evtx

 ## Acknowledgements

 HELi would not exist without the brilliant work by [@williballenthin](https://github.com/williballenthin) with the [python-evtx](https://github.com/williballenthin/python-evtx) module, which saved us from the considerable pain of having to develop our own parser for the EVTX file format.